Accelerating Federal Investigations with OSINT Insights

 Uncovering terrorist chatter

-More often, terrorists choose to communicate via harder-to-reach message boards, forums, and marketplaces on the dark web.
-Because the nature of tools used to access the dark web ensure anonymity, these sites are a hotbed of illegal activity.
-Still, they are accessible via the right OSINT solutions.
-Counterterrorism professionals can use OSINT tool capabilities — including AI, natural language processing, and semantic understanding — to monitor dark web sites, uncovering terrorist chatter and detecting early signs of terrorist threats.
+Counterterrorism professionals can use capabilities, including AI, natural language processing, and semantic understanding, to monitor dark web sites, uncover terrorist chatter, and detect early signs of terrorist threats.
 Investigators may also be able to access videos or other media that contain geolocation information in their metadata, providing insight into a group’s physical location.

 Similar capabilities can be used to find chatter among:

-- Organized retail theft ring members seeking to offload stolen goods
+Organized retail theft ring members seeking to offload stolen goods

 - Arms dealers trying to sell weapons